 Time Capsules on Private Lands

-When you explain the concept of a Geocapsuling Adventure you will almost certainly be surprised by the instantly positive reaction.
+When you explain the concept of this adventure you will almost certainly be surprised by the instantly positive reaction.
 This is a deceptively easy idea to promote.
 You will find a quick understanding of the concept because it embodies so many positive attitudes and activities.
 This is a solid adventure that incorporates an array of positive values for families and individuals: wilderness exploration, connection through multiple generations, the excitement of a treasure hunt, the gift of personal acknowledgment by older family members, and…a surprise at the end!

 It’s hard for people to come up with a credible objection to the concept, apart from “littering” which is a stretch of lexicon.